cockroachdb/docs/src/current/v23.1/migration-overview.md

 ## Prepare for migration

-Once you have a migration plan, prepare the team, application, legacy database, and CockroachDB cluster for the migration.
+Once you have a migration plan, prepare the team, application, source database, and CockroachDB cluster for the migration.

 ### Run a migration "pre-mortem"